Kavish Majumdar

-Kavish Majumdar is a former Indian actor who appears in Hindi-language films.
+Kavish Majumdar (born 18 July 1985) is a former Indian actor who appeared in Hindi films.

 Career

-Kavish Majumdar made his film debut with Kabhi Khushi Kabhie Gham...
-(2001) as a child artiste.
+Kavish Majumdar made his film debut with Kabhi Khushi Kabhie Gham (2001) as a child artiste.
 In the film, he played Laddoo, the younger version of Hrithik Roshan and Shah Rukh Khan's plump brother.
 While in college, he made short films and worked as an assistant director to Soham Shah for Luck (2009).
 He returned to acting with Gori Tere Pyaar Mein (2013) and later starred in Main Tera Hero (2014).